During ‘Training’ of a Deep Learning Model, we backpropogate our Gradients through the Network’s layers.

-Gradient clipping will ‘clip’ the gradients or threshold them to a value to prevent them from getting too large (than the Threshold) Gradient is clipped from Overshooting and our error follows the Dotted values rather than its orignal plotted trajectory.
+Gradient clipping will ‘clip’ the gradients or cap them to a Threshold value to prevent the gradients from getting too large.

-There exist various ways to perform gradient clipping, but the a common one is to normalize the gradients of a parameter vector when its L2 norm exceeds a certain threshold according to
+There exist various ways to perform gradient clipping, but the a common one is to normalize the gradients of a parameter vector when its L2 norm exceeds a certain threshold:

 new_gradients = gradients * threshold / l2_norm(gradients)

 We can do this in Tensorflow using the Function

 This normalises t so that its L2-norm is less than or equal to clip_norm

 This operation is typically used to clip gradients before applying them with an optimizer.